williams-cs/swell/README.md

 `make clean` will remove all the compiled files, documentation, and npm modules.
 If you're having any sort of issues, run this and then `make`.

+After building, you can open `index.html` in your web browser.

 If you're still having issues and you're using VSC, close VSC, `make clean`, then `make`.
 If you're still having issues, Google.